dreamcatcher-tech/network/Inbox/2025-07-24 1544 calculating pricing.md

 >[!danger] Depends:

-be best if we did
+be best if we didn't have to maintain two tables, if the pricing was calculated based off reading the message metadata ?

+then the current price could be kept in some ephemeral table, since it can be recovered, so no point storing it permanently.